Chemistry, PhD

 Admission Requirements

-In addition to submission of the graduate application and official transcripts applicants must submit official GRE score report, three letters of recommendation, statement of purpose, and resume.
+In addition to submission of the graduate application and official transcripts applicants must submit three letters of recommendation, statement of purpose, and resume.

 Review of applicants for fall enrollment begins February 1 and October 1 for spring enrollment.
 The application package must be complete for review to occur.